Free Newsletter

 • Intestinal Cancer

-• might be related to ingesting something toxic
+• might be related to the ingestion of something toxic.

-Follow the sick-diet regimen until 48 hours past the resolution of diarrhea.
-Then slowly reintroduce a healthy maintenance diet over the next few days, taking care to avoid any pet foods, table scraps, or other treats that may have triggered the problem in the first place.
+Follow the sick-diet regimen until your dog has not had any diarrhea for 48 hours.
+Then, slowly reintroduce a healthy maintenance diet (gradually mixing it in with the bland food) over the next few days, taking care to avoid any pet foods, table scraps, or other treats that may have triggered the problem in the first place.

-You'll want to confine the patient to a part of the house with easily-to-clean flooring while you wait for the new regimen to kick in.
-Plan frequent short walks, but avoid lengthy or vigorous exercise while he or she is recuperating.
-Be courteous and keep your dog separate from other dogs where possible in case the problem is infectious.
-Pick up and safely dispose all feces your dog leaves behind.
-Use common sense with cleanliness and hand washing, as some canine diarrheal diseases are contagious to people.
+You'll want to confine the patient to a part of the house with easy-to-clean flooring while you wait for the new regimen to kick in.
+Plan frequent, short walks, but avoid lengthy or vigorous exercise while your dog is recuperating.
+Be courteous, and keep your dog separate from other dogs in case the problem is infectious.
+Pick up and safely dispose of all feces your dog leaves behind.
+If it's impossible to pick it up because it is too loose, flush the area with water.
+Use common sense with your own cleanliness and hand washing because some canine diarrheal diseases are contagious to people.

 Never give any medications, including over-the-counter human medications, to your dog unless under strict instructions by your veterinarian.
 Inappropriate use of people medicine can make pets very sick and can result in death.

-If Your Dog Ends Up at the Vet's
+If Your Dog Ends Up at the Veterinary Clinic

-You can help by giving a thorough history.
-Be prepared with answers to the following questions
+You can help your veterinarian sort out your dog's problem by giving a thorough history.
+Be prepared with answers to the following questions:

-• Dietary history, including diet changes, dietary indiscretions?
+• What is your dog's dietary history, including diet changes or dietary indiscretions?

-• Other symptoms, including vomiting, lethargy, appetite loss?
+• Have you noticed any other signs of illness, including vomiting, lethargy, or appetite loss?

-• Exposure to other animals that may have been sick?
+• Did your dog have any exposure to other animals that may have been sick?

-Your vet will conduct a full physical examination, checking especially for signs of dehydration, anemia, abdominal pain, intestinal irregularities, fever, and weight loss.
-Your vet will most likely want to run a fecal analysis for parasites, so don't forget to bring a fresh stool sample.
+Your veterinarian will conduct a full physical examination, checking especially for signs of dehydration, anemia, abdominal pain, intestinal irregularities, fever, and weight loss.
+Your vet will most likely want to run a fecal analysis for parasites, so don't forget to bring a fresh stool sample, about the size of your thumbnail.

 In simple diarrhea cases, the plan is usually straightforward.
-Your vet is likely to prescribe a special diet and/or medication, along with a dewormer if indicated.
-Sicker dogs will need more involved workups such as labwork, x-rays, specialized imaging, blood and fecal tests.
+Your veterinarian is likely to prescribe a special diet and/or medication, along with a dewormer if it is indicated.
+Sicker dogs will need more involved workups such as lab-work, x-rays, specialized imaging, bloodwork, and fecal tests.
 Very sick dogs may need to be admitted to the hospital for IV fluids and intensive medical treatment.
-Some chronic diarrheas are ultimately managed through food and medication trials.
+Some chronic diarrhea cases are ultimately managed through food and medication trials.
 Definitive diagnosis may require surgery or biopsy.

-Finally, here are 3 basic steps for cleaning up after your diarrhea dog.
+Finally, here are 3 basic steps for cleaning up the carpet after your diarrhea dog:

 1. Scoop